frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeKUAOverview.md

 - 95th Percentile
 - 99th Percentile

- Each table displays the metric for the last 24 hours, 7 day timeshift, 14 day timeshift and 21 day timeshift.
+ Each table displays the metric value  based on the selected timeframe, 7 day timeshift, 14 day timeshift and 21 day timeshift.
 This enables trend analysis for each percentile.

 ![Key User Action Overview Dashboard](KUAOverview-3.png)

-The bottom section charts the 50th, 90th, 95th and 99th Percentiles over the last seven days.
+The bottom section charts the 50th, 90th, 95th and 99th Percentiles, and traffic over selected timeframe.